 For any silica columns, elution with water is generally possible.
-A buffer is preferred for stability and accuracy of absorbance readings, as pure water can have very low pH (4–5).
+However, a buffer is preferred for stability and accuracy of absorbance readings, as pure water can have a very low pH (4–5).

 We do not recommend decreasing the volume of elution buffer, as this will cause yield to drop.
 You can try to perform an additional elution to increase yield.

 Please see the chart below for our typical yields:

 Overnight bacterial culture volume